Luiggi370z/vue-starter/README.md

 ├── assets                  * Assets that are imported into your components.
 │   └── ...
 ├── components              * Components of the projects that are not the main views.
-│   └── ui                  * Internal components related to UI functionality like Button, DataTable, etc.
+│   └── ui                  * Reusable across the whole app.
+Communication just by props and events, not application logic.
-│   └── layout              * Components used to stablish the layout of the app like TheFooter, TheTopBar, etc.
+│   └── layout              * Unique and one time use components that will help with app structure.
+│   └── <domain component>  * Belong to a specific domain.
+Reusable in different pages.
 │   └── ...
 ├── plugins                 * Init and config VueJS plugins(vue-moment, vuetify, etc).
 │   └── ...